 In addition to his practice as a writer/designer, Warren Lehrer has been an innovative educator at the intersection of visual art and writing for over three decades.
 After a short stint as a teaching assistant to Armin Hoffman at the Yale School of Art, where Lehrer earned his MFA, he began his teaching career as an Assistant Professor at the University of Massachusetts, Dartmouth.
-Since 1982 Lehrer has taught at the School of Art+Design, Purchase College, SUNY (the premiere art school within the NY state university) where he is a Full Professor and currently serves as the head of the design program.
-Since 1996, he’s been a founding faculty member at the Designer as Author graduate program at the School of Visual Arts (SVA).
+From 1982 – 2021 Lehrer taught at the School of Art+Design, Purchase College, SUNY (the premiere art school within the NY state university) and was Chair of the Design program for many years.
+He became the Leff Distinguished Professor in 2017, was awarded the SUNY Chancellor’s Award for Excellence in Scholarship and Creative Activities in 2021, and is currently Professor Emeritus.
+Since 1996, he’s been a founding faculty member at the Designer as Author & Entrepreneur graduate program at the School of Visual Arts (SVA).
 In 1995/96, he was a visiting professor at The Cooper Union.
 Through the years, Lehrer has been a visiting artist at scores of universities, art schools and art centers, and is a frequent lecturer and keynote speaker on his own work, on visual literature and art/design/writing pedagogy.
 His essays on teaching have been widely reproduced.

 Lehrer’s earliest experiences as a mentor of young people was as a drama counselor, directing children’s theater for two seasons at a summer camp in Western Massachusetts.
 Though he went on to pursue art and writing, he continues to use theater exercises and techniques as a part of teaching writing and visual art, and performance has always been an integral part of his own work.
 During his two year stint teaching graphic design and typography at the School of Visual and Performing Arts at UMass, Lehrer initiated the first Art of the Book classes, a course and path of study that continues at UMass Dartmouth to this day.
-At SUNY Purchase, he developed curriculum and has taught a variety of classes that meld writing with design/visual arts, including a sequence of core Word+Image courses, an elective called Artist/Writer Workshop, as well as Performance Art, The Mall: Acts on Campus, and a theory class titled Design Issues.
-He is currently working on a proposal for MFA and BFA concentrations in Visual Literature/Experimental Publishing at SUNY Purchase.
+At SUNY Purchase, he developed curriculum and has taught a variety of classes that meld writing with design/visual arts, including a sequence of core Word+Image courses, an elective called Artist/Writer Workshop, as well as Performance Art, The Mall: Acts on Campus, a theory class titled Design Issues, and Community Design.
 Lehrer consulted with Steven Heller and Lita Talarico on the formation of the Designer as Author grad program at SVA, and since its launch as a program in 1996, he’s been teaching the Writing and Designing the Visual Book class every fall.
 Lehrer and his wife Judith Sloan also consulted with the Maryland Institute College of Art (MICA) as it was forming its Community Arts MFA program, and they served as model practitioners for that program in its launch year in tandem with installing the Crossing the BLVD exhibition at MICA’s Dekker Gallery.
 With Sloan, Lehrer has taught writing, book arts and performance at the Haystack Mountain School of Art.
-He’s also been a teaching resident at Rutgers University, Newark (twice), and at the University of Utah, Ogden; the University of the Arts (Philadelphia); Scripps College (as their Frederick Goudy Lecturer), the University of Florida, Gainesville; and the School of the Art Institute of Chicago.
+He’s also been a teaching resident at Rutgers University, Newark (twice), and had shorter residencies at the University of Utah, Ogden; the University of the Arts (Philadelphia); Scripps College (as their Frederick Goudy Lecturer); the University of Florida, Gainesville; and the School of the Art Institute of Chicago.

 samples of vis lit-related student work